HackGT/live-site-old/_blocks/basic.md

 ---
-title: Welcome to Catalyst 2018!
+title: Welcome to BuildGT 2019!
 ---

 Hello!
-We are excited to welcome you to Catalyst 2018!
+We are excited to welcome you to BuildGT 2019!
 Here's some important information:

 #### Contact Information
 * HackGT Staff: `678-870-4225`